ValenteCreativo/REMBU-APP/README.md

 This project incentivizes users to contribute to the health of their local green spaces by providing them with rewards for sharing data about their environment.

-By using REMBU, individuals can contribute to environmental sustainability while earning tokens.
-The collected data is securely stored on the blockchain using the Scroll Layer 2 network, ensuring transparency and decentralized access.
+By using REMBU, individuals can contribute to environmental sustainability while earning tokens and voting for worth funding environmental initiatives.
+The collected data is securely stored and tokenized on the blockchain using the Scroll Layer 2 network, ensuring transparency and decentralized access.

-The objective is to provide real-time data to decision-makers to foster the development of urban forests infrastructure, with the hypothesis that is the best action we could make to protect us as a species and the planet from climate change's effects.
+The objective is to provide real-time data to decision-makers to foster the development of urban forests infrastructure, **with the hypothesis that is the best action we could make to protect us as a species and the planet from climate change's effects.**

 ----------